Khalian/AutomaticAutomatist/README.md

 4. **Output formats**: Add support for SVG, PDF, or other formats
 5. **Interactive features**: Add real-time preview or GUI interface

-## License

-This project is provided as-is for educational and creative purposes.
-Feel free to modify and distribute according to your needs.

 ## Acknowledgments

 Inspired by the works of:
 - **Abstract Expressionists**: Jackson Pollock, Willem de Kooning, Mark Rothko
 - **Surrealists**: Joan Miró, Yves Tanguy, Salvador Dalí
 - **Algorithmic Art**: Pioneers in computational creativity and generative art

-## Version History

-- **v1.0**: Initial release with batch generation
-- **v2.0**: Command-line interface with single image generation and customizable parameters

----

 *Generated artwork is unique each time and reflects the random, expressive nature of abstract and surrealist art movements.*